Yuugen64/FunctionalRPG/README.md

 - [003-9.9.3]:: NEW branch - MacFunctionalRPG >> Cloned the project on my Mac, and thus created a new branch to differentiate that point in time

+4.5.21
+- [004-0.0.4]:: Code Addition >> Added some more control logic for verifying the users input.
+There is an issue with the double verification that needs to be fixed however.

 ### Main Branch:
 - Where the core project is located.